ba-luan/data_science_journal/Crytopcurrency Price Prediction in Small Time Intervals/README.md

-Algorithmic high-speed trading systems are being implemented all markets, especially in the cryptocurrency market due to the trading operations happen 24/7 over the world without discontinuaty and it is the most computerized market.
-Investors are from any size from big institutions to individuals.
+Algorithmic high-speed trading systems are being implemented in all finacial markets, especially in the cryptocurrency market due to its trading operations happen 24/7 over the world without discontinuaty and it has been the most computerized market so far.
+Investors are from governments, big institutions to individuals.
 This experiment tried test the performance of a deep learning model that can be used as a part in a trading system.

 # To Recreate the Experiment
 1. Create an account on Binance exchange to access its API then get API key and security key.